 - Android One stock software

 - Moto Display/Actions app

-And this is good news, as the Vision performed rather well, with the Action set to follow the same path.
-The processor, paired with 4GB RAM, is adept enough to handle day-to-day tasks without any issues.
+This is good news, as we already found that the Vision performed rather well.
+The Action follows exactly the same path in performance terms, albeit for a slightly lower price point.
+The processor, paired with 4GB RAM, is adept enough to handle day-to-day tasks without any issues - and even some gaming, which we've found it to handle just fine.
 Don't think of it as a RAM-packed flagship that'll do everything in a blink, but it's also not the clunky kind of performance that you'll get from the HTC Desire 12S.

-A lot of this is perhaps down to the software: the One Vision runs on Google's Android One platform, which is a tried-and-tested approach from Google itself.
-There's only one extra app from Moto to handle Gestures, Actions and Display, but that's otherwise it.
-That keeps everything smooth, avoiding confusing pre-installed apps and the like too.
+Otherwise the smooth operation is partly due to the software on board: the One Vision runs on Google's Android One platform, which is a tried-and-tested approach from Google itself.
+There's only one extra app from Moto to handle Gestures, Actions and Display - you can, say, karate chop to turn the torch on, or three-finger swipe to take a screengrab (all of these can be individually switched off) - but that's otherwise it.
+That keeps everything running just fine, avoiding confusing pre-installed apps and the like too.

 That triple camera setup

 - 16MP 117-degree video only (2.0um, f/2.2) with Quad Pixel technology

 - Front: 12MP front-facing selfie camera, punch-hole implementation

 The big sell of the Action is its triple rear camera setup.
 This isn't the most comprehensive selection of sensors that Moto has ever used, however, given the price point - instead it's more a focus on points of difference.